 Have you found yourself taking more care of the grandchildren lately?
-Has it gotten to a point where you’ve found yourself more and more drained after each visit?
-It’s possible you may have grandparent burnout, a common experience among grandparents who regularly take care of their grandchildren.
+Has it reached a point where you’ve found yourself more and more drained after each visit?
+You may have grandparent burnout, a common experience among grandparents who regularly care for their grandchildren.

-Grandparent burnout can be characterized by symptoms like irritability, exhaustion and can even lead to physical symptoms like pain.
+Symptoms like irritability and exhaustion can characterize grandparent burnout and can even lead to physical symptoms like pain.

 Babysitting grandchildren is a great way to establish and build a healthy, multigenerational bond.
-It’s beneficial for everyone; grandkids and grandparents create grounded relationships, and parents get some time off for themselves.
-But when these visits become more and more frequent, they can start to take a toll on the grandparents.
+It benefits everyone; grandkids and grandparents create grounded relationships, and parents get time off for themselves.
+But when these visits become more and more frequent, they can take a toll on the grandparents.

 These situations can become especially difficult when brought on by changes in the parent’s life circumstances like divorce, work, school, or (sadly) death.